akshitsethi/maintenance-mode-coming-soon/src/readme.txt

 == Changelog ==

 = 1.5.0 =
-* Refactored code
+* Code has been completely refactored
-* Lot of bug fixes have been done
+* Lots of bugs fixing has been done
-* Added option to preview without activating the Maintenance Mode
 * Missing CSRF protection has been added

 = 1.0.1 =